 — Narendra Modi (@narendramodi) August 4, 2022

 - During his childhood days, Tejaswin aspired to be a bowler.
-He used to watch videos of fast bowlers, Wasim Akram and Mohammed Aamir, to practise their style of bowling.
+He used to watch videos of fast bowlers, Wasim Akram and Mohammad Amir, to practise their style of bowling.
 He was also a part of his school’s cricket team till the eighth standard.

 - During his school days, Tejaswin’s physical education teacher, Sunil Kumar, advised him to try out the high jump pit.
 In an interview, his coach talked about how he spotted him and said,

-- In 2015, Tejaswin defeated junior national champion, Jeo Jose, at CBSE National Athletic Championship in Varanasi.
-In an interview, talking about his excitement in defeating a national champion, Tejaswin said,
+- In 2015, Tejaswin defeated junior national champion Jeo Jose at CBSE National Athletic Championship in Varanasi.
+In an interview, talking about his excitement after defeating a national champion, Tejaswin said,

 I cleared 1.84 metres and won the gold.
 I had beaten a national champion who was taller than me, who was more experienced and had a better personal best.
 This was when I realised I had it in me to be a high jumper,” The Indian Express

-- Tejaswin’s father Harishankar, who was a lawyer, was not in favour of his son’s interest in athletics.
+- Tejaswin’s father, Harishankar, who was a lawyer, was not in favour of his son’s interest in athletics.
 He wanted him to study law and take over the family firm.
-Harishankar believed that apart from all the sports, cricket was the sensible choice.
-He wanted Tejaswin to take advantage of his height and pursue his career in cricket as a bowler.
+Harishankar believed that apart from all the sports, cricket was the sensible choice, and he wanted Tejaswin to take advantage of his height and pursue his career in cricket as a bowler.

-- In 2016, Tejaswin, who played for the junior grade, broke the 12-year-old national senior record in Junior National Championship, Coimbatore.
+- In 2016, Tejaswin broke the 12-year-old national senior high jump record in Junior National Championship, Coimbatore.

 - In 2016, Tejaswin finished sixth at the 17th Asian Junior Athletics Championship in Ho Chi Minh City, Vietnam with a leap of 2.07m